PeterCamilleri/mystiko/README.md

  - A look at the basic machinery common to all encryption systems.
  - A look at some famous (and infamous) encryption systems used through history.
+   In addition to seeing how they work, we'll also take a look at how they failed and/or went obsolete.
  - The mystiko gem, written in ruby, that serves as a simple demonstration of the principles of data encryption.
  - A challenge.
 For as long as secret codes have existed, secret code breakers